Blue Ridge Mountains From Asheville

 DAY 1: Mount Mitchell, Crabtree Falls & Craggy Pinnacle

-Alrighty, are you ready for day one of the Blue Ridge Parkway 3 day itinerary?
-You’ll be heading Northeast of Asheville along the Blue Ridge Parkway to reach your first stop of four, Crabtree Falls!
-This is the furthest stop of the day one itinerary stops.
+You’ll be heading Northeast of Asheville along the Blue Ridge Parkway to reach your first of four stops, Crabtree Falls!

 Stop 1: Hike To Crabtree Falls

-Depending on where you are coming from in Asheville, getting to Crabtree Falls can take you anywhere from 1 hour to 1.5 hours+.
 While it’s a bit of a drive, you’ll be driving along the scenic Blue Ridge Parkway, so it’s well worth it!
 After all, isn’t driving the Blue Ridge Parkway why you came?!

-Along the way feel free to stop at any overlook you wish.
+Along the way, feel free to stop at any overlook you wish.
 You’ll pass by quite a few!

-So what’s so special about Crabtree Falls?
-It’s a gorgeous, cascading 60-ft waterfall nestled along a 2.5-mile loop trail through the woods.
-The trail is dog-friendly and rated as moderate as some sections do have some incline.
-Once you arrive, you’ll park in the parking lot, and follow signs for the falls.
+Once you arrive, you’ll park in the parking lot and follow signs for the falls.
 You’ll descend 0.9 miles until you eventually find yourself standing on a wooden bridge staring straight at Crabtree Falls.

-From Crabtree Falls, you’ll drive back the way you came on the Blue Ridge Parkway, for about 30-ish minutes, until you reach the summit of Mount Mitchell.
-Mount Mitchell is without a doubt one of the highlights of the North Carolina Blue Ridge Mountains!
+From Crabtree Falls, you’ll drive back the way you came on the Blue Ridge Parkway for about 30-ish minutes until you reach the summit of Mount Mitchell.

-At 6,684 feet, Mount Mitchell is the tallest point not only in North Carolina, but it’s the tallest point east of the Mississippi River.
-And the best part?
-You can drive, for free, and get close to the summit of Mount Mitchell.
-Park in the parking lot and walk a short 1/4-mile on a paved, accessible trail to the observation deck where you’ll be greeted with 360-degree panoramic views (on a clear day).
+Park in the parking lot and walk a short 1/4-mile on a paved, accessible trail to the observation deck, where you’ll be greeted with 360-degree panoramic views (on a clear day).

-Mount Mitchell is open year-round (except Christmas Day), however, the hours are seasonal.
 Please check the Mount Mitchell State Park website for the latest hours.
-It’s also worth mentioning that while the park is open, most services, including the museum, shop, and restaurant are only open from May through October.
+It’s also worth mentioning that most services, including the museum, shop, and restaurant, are only open from May through October.

 Optional Add-On: Hike The Deep Gap Trail

-The trailhead to one of the best hikes in the area is conveniently located just off the Mount Mitchel parking lot.
 The Deep Gap Trail is an 8.6-mile out-and-back trail that takes you to the summits of Mount Craig (second highest peak in the eastern United States), Big Tom, and Balsam Cone.

 Stop 3: Stop at Graybeard Mountain View Overlook

-Tip: If you can manage an early wake-up call, Graybeard Mountain View Overlook is a great overlook for sunrise on the Blue Ridge Parkway!
+PRO TIP: If you can manage an early wake-up call, Graybeard Mountain View Overlook is a great overlook for sunrise on the Blue Ridge Parkway!

 Stop 4: Watch the Sunset from Craggy Pinnacle

-To get to Craggy Pinnacle, you’ll park your car in the parking lot and hike the .5 miles to the top.
 Once at the top, you’ll have 360-degree views of not only the Blue Ridge Parkway but the Blue Ridge Mountains, forests, and valleys below.
-It’s one of the best views in North Carolina!

 DAY 2: Asheville to Blowing Rock on The Blue Ridge Parkway

-With day 1 wrapped, it’s time for day 2 of the Blue Ridge Parkway 3 day itinerary!
 Like day 1, you’ll be heading Northeast of Asheville along the Blue Ridge Parkway.
-You’ll take the same route as yesterday so if there is something you didn’t get to see, or you want to see again, the good news is that you’ll be driving right by it!
-Just be conscious of your time, as you’ll be going the furthest North on the Parkway today.
+You’ll take the same route as yesterday, so if there is something you didn’t get to see or want to see again, the good news is that you’ll be driving right by it!

 Check out the best overlooks along the Blue Ridge Parkway!